-Dowrog Common (Pembrokeshire)
+WT Dowrog Common

-The common is notified as a SSSI and forms part of the north-west Pembrokeshire Commons cSAC.
+Wildlife Trust site.
+The common is notified as a SSSI and forms part of the north-west Pembrokeshire Commons SAC.
 The site consists of area of fen mosaic in both wet and dry heaths with pools.
 Dowrog means ‘watery place, marsh’ from dyfr(i)og ‘watery’.
 It is a great site for wildflowers and dragonflies, with a species list of over 10, these include the Hairy Dragonfly, Small Red Damselfly and Scarce Blue-tailed Damselfly.